ahmed-ghaf-404/XTERN-APPLICATION/README.md

 P.S.
 The code is yet to be documented properly and optimized for best performance

 # Objective
-Main Goal: Generate a dataset to help you find the most convenient coworking places out of 5 potential locations.
+To generate a dataset to helps finding the most convenient coworking places out of 5 potential locations.
-Input: the location of the five workspace places and the location of the housing area.
+Input: the locations of the five candidate coworking places and the location of the housing area.
 Output: Return the best coworking place out of the five.

 # Tools: